-Most oil-free cleansers contain foaming agents to thoroughly clear away excess oil and dirt from your skin.
+Most oil-free cleansers contain foaming agents to thoroughly clear away oil and dirt from the skin.
 Sodium lauryl sulfate (SLS) and sodium cocoyl glycinate (SCG) are two ingredients widely used in oil-free cleansers to create a foamy lather that lifts away impurities.

 Who Should Choose an Oil-Free Cleanser?